SuruthyS/learning_the_targets_of_AML/README.md

 Code that is used to anzlyze the results from CoDA (https://github.com/snap-stanford/snap/tree/master/examples/coda) and CRank (https://github.com/mims-harvard/crank) to count the frequency of the top proteins and biological functions of the candidates in the highly prioritized communities in the multoscale interactome network (CRank>80%).

 ### using_the_multiscale_interactome
-Code that is used to run the multiscale interactome network (https://github.com/snap-stanford/multiscale-interactome) and analyzing the resutls for AML.
+Code that is used to run the multiscale interactome network (https://github.com/snap-stanford/multiscale-interactome) and to analyze the resutls in the context of AML.